a jazz legend by many even before his early death. was considered

 Leon Beiderbecke, who was born on March 10, 1903 in Davenport, Iowa, was called “Bix” (a family nickname that had also been applied to his father and grandfather) from an early age.

-When he was four, he began playing songs by ear on his family’s and soon he was considered a child prodigy.
+When he was four, he began playing songs by ear on his family’s piano and soon he was considered a child prodigy.

 His parents were not pleased.

 Hoping that he would eventually enter a respectable profession, they enrolled the 18-year old at Lake Forest Military Academy in 1921.
-But ironically, the academy was located just 35 miles north of Chicago which at the time was the center of .
+But ironically, the academy was located just 35 miles north of Chicago which at the time was the center of jazz.

 The late hours resulted in him missing classes and Beiderbecke was expelled from the academy after less than a year.